 The Evolve2 Buds belongs to Jabra’s lineup of work and play oriented earbuds and headsets, alongside the Jabra Evolve2 65, Evolve2 75, and Evolve2 85.
 Filling a dual role means the Buds cost more than the ordinary Jabra true wireless offerings.
 These connect via both a standard Bluetooth 5.2 connection and an adapter (Jabra Link 380), which is still an unusual feature set.
 Our test unit is the MS Teams USB-A version without a charging pad, however, it can still charge on any Qi pad.

 What’s good about the Jabra Evolve2 Buds?

 For the people that Jabra earbuds usually fit, the Evolve2 Buds will also fit you.
-The shape looks nearly identical to the Jabra Elite true wireless series, and has no additional stabilizers.
-The Evolve2 Buds has large buttons on the Jabra logo with good responsiveness.
-They feel relatively good for a couple hours, albeit not the most comfortable, they are above average.
+The shape looks nearly identical to the Jabra Elite true wireless series, and they have no additional stabilizers.
+The Evolve2 Buds have large buttons on the Jabra logo with good responsiveness.
+They feel relatively good for a couple of hours, albeit not the most comfortable, they are above average.
 Three silicone “gel” ear tips in 10mm, 12mm, and 14mm alongside a USB-A to USB-C charge cable come in the box.

 Connecting over Bluetooth to an iPhone, the Jabra Sound+ app automatically updates the buds.
 It then prompts you to set up personalized listening modes by checking your ear tip fit, adjusting the frequency response to your hearing, and setting ANC strength.
 You also get some manual customization in the Sound+ app, like allocating commands to the left earbuds.
 You can adjust the left to right channel balance, and there’s a built-in equalizer.
 However, commands are mostly locked for the right earbud to MS Teams specific functions, even if you’re not connected to a PC.